emanbuc/AzureML-AutoML-Pipeline/README.md

 Azure provides a [Swagger JSON file](https://swagger.io/) for deployed models.
 Head to the *Endpoints* section, and find your deployed model there, it should be the first one on the list.

 The easyest way to run swagger locally is from the official docker image.
-The `swagger.sh` script will download the latest Swagger container, and it will run it on port 80.
-If you don't have permissions for port 80 on your computer, update the script to a higher number (above 9000 is a good idea).
+The `swagger.sh` script will download the latest Swagger container, and it will run it on port 9000.

 ```
 docker pull swaggerapi/swagger-ui